Use Sophos Network Agent for iOS 13 devices

 - The default CA on Sophos Firewall signs the locally signed certificates.
 Share the default CA, which is the signing CA, with users of mobile devices running on iOS 13 and later.

 Apple recommends using Mobile Device Management (MDM) solutions, such as Sophos Mobile, to install the CA certificate directly on users' devices. iOS devices automatically trust these certificates, and users don't need to install the CA and trust it on the mobile device.
-For more information about how to add the CA certificate through Sophos Mobile, see Install the root CA in mobile devices using Sophos Mobile.
+See Use Sophos Mobile to install the root CA on mobile devices.

 Users must do as follows: